-Dell Technologies Support site

-For documentation, release notes, software updates, and information about Dell Technologies products, licensing, and services, go to Dell Technologies Support (registration required for some resources).

-Dell ProSupport for Enterprise

-Enterprises need unwavering support for hardware and software and a smart way to manage the mix of vendors in the data center.
-Dell Technologies offers a single source with the expertise, know-how, and capabilities to help customers support their business.
+Dell For documentation, release notes, software updates, and information about Dell Technologies Technologies products, licensing, and services, go to Dell Technologies Support (registration required for some resources).
+Support site Dell ProSupport Enterprises need unwavering support for hardware and software and a smart way to manage the mix of vendors in the data center.
+Dell Technologies offers a single source for Enterprise with the expertise, know-how, and capabilities to help customers support their business.
 ProSupport offers highly trained experts around the clock and around the globe to address customers' IT needs, minimize disruptions, and maintain a high level of productivity.
-With more than 55,000 Dell Technologies and partner professionals across 165 countries speaking more than 55 languages, Dell Technologies helps customers:

-- Maximize productivity through Dell Technologies' scale and skill - Minimize disruptions with around-the-clock access to highly trained experts - Gain efficiency through a single source for all their support needs

-Single source 24x7 global support is provided for VxRail system hardware and software by phone, chat, or instant message.
+With more than 55,000 Dell Technologies and partner professionals across 165 countries speaking more than 55 languages, Dell Technologies helps customers: Maximize productivity through Dell Technologies' scale and skill • Minimize disruptions with around-the-clock access to highly trained experts • Gain efficiency through a single source for all their support needs • Single source 24x7 global support is provided for VxRail system hardware and software by phone, chat, or instant message.
 Support also includes access to online support tools and documentation; rapid on-site parts delivery and replacement; access to new software versions; assistance with operating environment updates; and remote monitoring, diagnostics, and repair with Dell Secure Remote Services.
 Dell Technologies' 12 Centers of Excellence and Joint Solution Centers deliver in-house collaboration and industry-leading levels of support, benefiting from Dell Technologies' alliances with leading application providers such as Oracle and Microsoft.
 Our 87 technical support sites consist of 71 technical support sites and 16 customer service centers.
 Dell Support has a 94% customer satisfaction rating and has received multiple awards, including Temkin Group CE Excellence, TSIA STAR awards, Microsoft Deployment Partner of the Year, and many more.

-Dell ProDeploy Service for VxRail systems

-The Dell ProDeploy installation and implementation service ensures smooth and rapid integration of VxRail systems into customer networks.
+Dell ProDeploy The Dell ProDeploy installation and implementation service ensures smooth and rapid Service for VxRail systems center team; confirm the network and top-of-rack (ToR) switch settings; conduct site integration of VxRail systems into customer networks.
 The standard service is optimal for a single system.
 It provides an expert on site to perform preinstallation tasks with the data center team; confirm the network and top-of-rack (ToR) switch settings; conduct site validation; and rack and cable, configure, and initialize the system.
 Finally, an on-site Dell service technician configures Dell Secure Connect Gateway and conducts a brief functional overview on essential VxRail system administrative tasks.

-A custom version of this installation and implementation service is available for larger-scale VxRail system deployments, including deployments of multiple systems or clustered environments.
+A custom version of this installation and implementation service is available for largerscale VxRail system deployments, including deployments of multiple systems or clustered environments.
 Also offered is a VxRail system extended service, which is delivered remotely and provides an expert service technician to rapidly implement VxRail system additional data protection services (RecoverPoint for Virtual Machines).